A+ (increase font size) | Reset (reset font size) | A- (reduce font size)

-There are many new technologies available that can help increase your safety and comfort behind the wheel.
-As with any safe driving skill, you must take charge of learning about these features and how they work in order for them to help you:
+There are many in-vehicle technologies available that can help increase your safety and comfort behind the wheel.
+As with any driving skill, it's important to take charge of learning about these features and how they work to support safe driving.

 • Improve the ease and comfort of driving

-New in-vehicle safety technology is designed to make driving safer, but it does not replace the important role each of us plays as drivers.
+New in-vehicle technologies are designed to make driving safer, but they do not replace the important role each of us plays as drivers.
 None of the features included on this page should be relied on as replacements for safe driving behaviors.

 Be the Expert on Your Own Vehicle

-If you find yourself in a newer vehicle, you may be surprised to learn what safety features it has to offer.
-Here are a few tips and resources to help you learn about your current vehicle’s technologies and what is in store for the future:
+If you're driving a newer vehicle, you may be surprised by the safety features it offers.
+Here are a few tips and resources to help you learn how these features work and how to get the most of out of them.

-• Before driving off the lot, check to see if the dealership offers driver training on how to properly use the technologies in your vehicle.
-You can also ask a friend or family to help you.
+• Before driving off the lot, ask if the dealership offers training on how to use your vehicle's technologies.
+You can also ask a friend or family member for help.

-• Keep in mind, the names, functions, and locations of these safety features may vary by manufacturer.
-Consult your owner’s manual or visit MyCarDoesWhat.org to learn about the technologies in your vehicle’s make and model.
+• Keep in mind that names, functions, and locations of these safety features may vary by manufacturer.
+Check your owner's manual or visit MyCarDoesWhat.org to learn about the technologies in your vehicle's make and model

-• Stay up to date on the latest advancements in vehicle technology and how they can keep you safer on the road by taking AARP's Smart DriverTEK Workshop or AAA’s Roadwise Driver Course.
-They can be taken online or in a classroom to help you get the most of your vehicle.
+• Stay up to date on the latest advancements in vehicle technology and how they can keep you safer on the road by taking AARP's Smart DriverTEK Workshop or AAA's Roadwise Driver Course.
+These are available online or in person.

-• Use this quick reference as a guide.
+• Use the information below as a quick reference guide.

 The following technologies may help increase your safety and the safety of others on the road: